 Companies do carry out analysis of petabytes of unorganized or unstructured data to get a better understanding of customer sentiments.
 Nevertheless, it should not be confused with the elimination of variability; you would still find it there.
 You will still have to deal with the ups and downs of business.

 Myth no. 4: Big Data Isn’t Here to Stay Forever

-It is a myth when you think that granular or unstructured data is always better.
+It is a myth, when you think that granular or unstructured data is always better.
 Depending on the granular data is like predicting the outcome of a football match based on the individual performance of a player during the first quarter.
-If you crawl data from websites on real time basis, it won’t be of great use unless you retrieve the old ones as well.
-Well, web scraping, also known as web data extraction is a technique to extract data from websites, and it is quite similar to that of web indexing.
+If you crawl web data from websites on real time basis, it won’t be of great use unless you retrieve the old data as well.
+Well, web scraping is a technique to extract data from websites, and it is quite similar to that of web indexing.
 It is so popular that in 2013 it was figured out that web scraping accounted for 23 percent of the entire web traffic.

 The noise that surrounds Big Data is quite huge.
-Since the data is in coarse form, which means loads of noise, hence it is necessary to refine the granular data before using it for analysis otherwise it will be challenging to glean out practical insights for future decision making by the senior leadership of a business.
+Since the data is in coarse form, which means loads of noise, it is necessary to refine the granular data before using it for analysis.
+Otherwise it will be challenging to glean out practical insights for future decision making.

 Those were some of the biggest myths that surround Big Data.
-In addition, there are many more things related to Big Data that are absolutely baseless and false.
-Some people and companies believe that it is possible to create self-learning program or algorithm for Big Data, which is absolutely a myth.
-Few things have been overstated and some of the facts have been under rated regarding Big Data.
-Hence, it is crucial for the organizations looking forward to incorporate the power of Big Data in their business to double check the fact and then only move ahead with the implementation part.
+In addition, there are f other Big Data myths that are absolutely baseless and false.
+A few believe that it is possible to create self-learning program or algorithm for Big Data, which is absolutely a myth.